opnfv/promise/docs/release/userguide/feature.userguide.rst

 Promise capabilities and usage
 ==============================
-The Danube implementation of Promise is built with the YangForge data modeling framework [#f2]_ , using a shim-layer on top of OpenStack to provide the Promise features.
+The Euphrates implementation of Promise is built with the YangForge data modeling framework [#f2]_ , using a shim-layer on top of OpenStack to provide the Promise features.
 This approach requires communication between Consumers/Administrators and OpenStack to pass through the shim-layer.
 The